 Founded by local husband-and-wife artists Larry Reid and Tracey Rowland, Rosco Louie’s raison d’être was the fomenting of discursive discord within Seattle’s granola-infused contemporary gallery scene.
 A tiny space that would have a huge impact on Seattle’s counterculture during its brief tenure, Rosco Louie quickly became a vital early venue for many formerly obscure visual and performance artists and underground music acts.
 Located in Pioneer Square at 87 South Washington Street, the new gallery’s presence directly beneath the offices of the recently-launched Seattle Weekly would guarantee local notoriety for Reid, Rowland, and the myriad Seattle gadflies whose work they would brazenly display.

 Seattle’s punk scene would play a crucial role in forming Rosco Louie’s base of patronage.
 While the Bird provided a popular gathering place for local punk rockers, it was constantly under attack from the city’s mavens of morality, and thus lasted a mere seven months until its final show on September 29, 1978.
-Meanwhile, Rosco Louie, despite its fundamentally transgressive character, was considered a more legitimate business enterprise by the city’s establishment.
+Meanwhile, Rosco Louie, despite its fundamentally transgressive character, was apparently considered a more legitimate business enterprise by the city’s establishment.
 Reid and Rowland’s gallery would thus become the de facto headquarters of the Seattle punk scene after the Bird’s demise.

 The city’s punks would first make their mark at Rosco Louie during the gallery’s debut exhibition, which featured a collection of authentic Victorian pornography.
-Apparently, Reid invited a local punk band, the Girls, to perform during the opening, and a plethora of punks thus gleefully descended upon the show, causing the exhibitor great grief, and so he swiftly gathered his collection and lividly left.
+Apparently, Reid invited a local punk band, the Girls, to perform during the opening, and a plethora of punks thus gleefully descended upon the show, causing the exhibitor great grief, and so he swiftly gathered his randy collection and lividly left.
 The punks, nonplussed, then created their own Polaroid porn on the spot to replace the absent vintage artwork on the gallery’s walls.

 Among the other early exhibitions at Rosco Louie were the Pawn Shop Show and the Armory Show.
-The Pawn Shop Show was the first solo show by local artist Ries Niemi, who in 1979 turned the gallery into a virtual pawn shop featuring several non-functional guitars crafted from color photocopies laminated onto wood and cardboard, along with similarly crafted everyday household objects.
+The Pawn Shop Show was the first solo show by local artist Ries Niemi, who in 1979 turned the gallery into a mock pawn shop featuring several non-functional guitars crafted from color photocopies laminated onto wood and cardboard, along with similarly crafted everyday household objects.
 The pawn shop simulation was convincing enough that random Pioneer Square wanderers would inquire about the prices of the mock merchandise.

 The Armory Show was an homage to the legendary Armory Show held in 1913 in New York City, the first large exhibition of modern art in the United States.
 The Seattle event, held from December 1979 to January 1980, was more irreverent in character, comprising actual weaponry as objets d’art.
 The show would also count among the earliest local appearances of countercultural Seattle icon Steven Jesse Bernstein (1950-1991), who would perform his confrontational poetry numerous times at Rosco Louie during its tenure.